SravaniBanala/Scalable-Library-Management-System/README.md

 Eclipse - Integrated Development Environment for Java Development to build the application.

 Scene Builder - Layout tool that allows for rapid designing of JavaFX project User Interfaces without coding by drag and Drop control to build the application.

 MySQL Workbench - Used for designing, developing, and managing MySQL databases.
 Create, modify, and manage tables.
 Execute SQL queries and generate visual representations of data

 Git - Version control systems for managing Source Code.

 Google drive will be used for documentation.

+- Guidelines for contributing to the project
+- Code of Conduct
+- How to set up a local development environment

 TECHNOLOGIES USED:

 Java SE – Used for building standalone applications Java SE provides a standard set of APIs for working with files, networking, concurrency, and other core features, as well as support for graphical user interfaces (GUIs) with JavaFX.

                                     Java Programming Language

                                     JavaFX - Framework for developing Java GUI programs

 MySQL - Open-source relational database management system (RDBMS) that allows developers to store, organize, and manage large amounts of data.

 DESCRIPTION: